Devilla/docs/dapp-developer-guide/ens-libraries.md

 ## Next Steps

-Once you've chosen a library, read [Working with ENS](working-with-ens.md) to learn how to use your chosen ENS library in your application.
+Once you've chosen a library, read [Working with PNS](working-with-pns.md) to learn how to use your chosen PNS library in your application.